SyntaxError0x7b8/RecklessAirForce/README.md

 I strongly encourage you to confirm it before using any of the files in this repository.

 <h3>Development and Target Environment</h3>
-Application tested on Ubuntu 22.04.3 LTS
+Application tested on Ubuntu 22.04.3 LTS and Windows 11.
 <br>
 Created with CLion ( https://www.jetbrains.com/clion/ )